Administration of Salem district

 Local government in Salem comprises three tiers of administration in the west district of Tamil Nadu, below the central government of India.
 Salem district was the first district created in India.

-Salem district consists of 1 Municipal Corporation, 6 Municipalities and 30 Town Panchayats.
+Salem district consists of one municipal corporation, seven municipalities and 33 town panchayats.

-Municipal Corporation
+Municipal corporation

-There is one Corporation in Salem district, namely Salem City Municipal Corporation.
+There is one corporation in Salem district, namely Salem City Municipal Corporation.

 Larger cities of Tamil Nadu are governed by city municipal corporations (Tamil: மாநகராட்சிகள்).
 This city alone houses one-third of the urban population of the state.
 The Corporation consists of a council of elected councillors from each ward and a presiding officer, the Mayor, who is also an elected representative.
 Apart from them, an executive authority referred as Corporation Commissioner is also vested with administrative powers.

 Municipalities

-There are 6 Municipalities in Salem district.
+There are six municipalities in Salem district.